-Security screws, also known as tamperproof screws, are otherwise standard screws but with a unique head, making it nearly impossible to remove with common tools.
+Traditional security screws, also known as tamperproof screws, are otherwise standard screws but with a unique head, making it nearly impossible to remove with common tools.
 That used to mean that any screws that couldn't be removed with a slot-style or Phillips® head driver could be considered security screws.
 However, this is no longer true.
-The vast majority of so-called tamper proof screws on the market today, provide neither security nor are they actually vandal resistant.
+The vast majority of so-called tamper proof screws on the market today, are not actually secure nor vandal resistant.
 Calling them tamper proof is making a false claim and is simply misleading the public and the buyer who need true protection.

 The security screw problem today, is not with the screws themselves, but rather with the common availability of the driver bits used to remove them.
 Today there are millions of these once anti theft screwdriver bits in circulation at retailers and wholesalers everywhere.
 Toolboxes around the world are now equipped with these driver bits which makes these "tamper proof screws" ineffective for any true security application.
 Almost all security screws made are vulnerable and can no longer be considered vandal resistant or tamper proof screws.